microsoft-healthcare-madison/learning-spike-erp/README.md

 b) reuse/update the same set of Groups each day (if the server supports this, and versioning)
 c) something else?

+Note that while MeasureReports take up more space when pretty-printed, they're quite similar in size to Group-based reports -- when looking at compacted JSON, the MeasureReport approach is actually smaller on-disk.

 ### Coming soon:

 Change datasets for time periods.
 Will allow for variation over time (hence the t0 folder).
 Upload scripts.